Cloud-repos/100DaysofCloudNative/README.md

 Day 35 July 13, 2021 ~ Finished the SUSE Cloud Native Fundamentals Course!

-I completed Lessons 5-19-5.21 Edge Case: Push and Pull methodologies for CI/CD and course recap.
+I completed Lessons 5-19-5.21

+Edge Case: Push and Pull methodologies for CI/CD and course recap.
 Overall the Cooure covered: Architecture Considerations, Container Orchestration, Open Source PaaS, and Cloud Native CI/CD.

+Day 36 July 14, 2021

+Prepared to be part of #OpenSourceDay2021.
+Learned a lot about the open source project with OpenSUSE, IBM, OpenSUSE Leap, and Kubernetes openSUSE Kubic.

+Day 37 July 15, 2021

+Today, I was part of #OpenSourceDay2021 with OpenSUSE.
+Worked alongside mentors on a Linux based project which provides Linux distributions as the rolling release openSUSE Tumbleweed, the stable release openSUSE Leap and for Kubernetes openSUSE Kubic.

+Day 38 July 16, 2021

+Reviewed several topics in the Udacity Cloud Native Foundations course.
+I completed all of the 5 lessons in the course, but I needed to go back through and make sure all of the exercises and quizzes were completed.